California HVAC Rebates & Tax Credits 2026: The Honest Guide

 Sources & verification

 This guide pulls dollar amounts and program rules directly from official sources.
-Re-verified May 1, 2026.
+Re-verified May 28, 2026 (TECH heat pump water heater amount confirmed against the Switch Is On incentive finder).

 - LADWP Consumer Rebate Program: ladwp.com/crp